This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Make sure not to prepare it with any seasonings since, as we have already said, many of the seasonings that humans eat are toxic to dogs.

 OUR EXPERIENCE: We add a little bit of pumpkin to our dog’s food when they have an upset stomach.
 You can buy a whole can of pumpkin at your local grocery store, but make sure you purchase plain pumpkin that has zero additives.

-WE LIKE: Weruva Pumpkin Patch – It costs more than a can of pumpkin from your grocery store, but we like having a small little pouch of pumpkin rather than getting a whole can of pumpkin.
+WE LIKE: Native Pet Organic Pumpkin for Dogs– It costs more than a can of pumpkin from your grocery store, but we like that it’s easy to save and store after opening.

 If your dog is just not coping with solid foods, bone broth can be a healthy liquid alternative to keep their strength up until they are ready to try something more substantial.
 It will also work to restore their appetite.

 - Fill a crockpot with beef marrow bones or bones with lots of joints like chicken legs.

 - Cover the bones with two to three inches of water, and cook on low heat for about 24 hours.